-The Pallottine Foundation of Buckhannon recognizes that almost 14.8 percent of West Virginians struggle with food insecurity on a consistent basis.
-Food insecurity is often linked with anxiety and depression for both children and adults.
-Dependence on free school feeding programs leaves children extremely vulnerable on weekends and during summer months.
-Older adults are often forced to choose between purchasing food or needed medications.
+Nearly 13% of American families struggle with food insecurity on a consistent basis.
+In West Virginia, one in nine people face hunger and 50,680 are children.
+Absence of nutritional foods not only affects physical health but is often linked to anxiety and depression in both children and adults.
+Many children depend on free school feeding programs for nutrition and are vulnerable on weekends and in summer months, while older adults may have to choose between food and needed medications.